POPGG-UniFe/Uarctos_popgen/README.md

 # Uarctos_popgen
-Git repository for *Ursus arctos marsicanus* project at University of Ferrara
+Git repository for *Ursus arctos marsicanus* project at University of Ferrara.

 See below for the preprint: